-If you were injured in a truck accident because of someone else’s actions or inactions, you might be entitled to compensation.
+You might be entitled to compensation if you were injured in a truck accident because of someone else’s actions or inactions.
 Truck accidents are common because of how many trucks are on the road and how long truck drivers drive within a week.
 In addition, these collisions can be fatal because of the weight and size of the semi-truck.
 As a result, there are specific laws that truck drivers and trucking companies must follow to ensure that they are safely transporting goods.

 Common Causes of Truck Accidents

 Trucks are large vehicles with many blind spots and a decreased ability to react quickly because of their size and weight.
-Because of the size and weight discrepancy between commercial trucks and a typical car, a collision can result in severe injuries.
+A collision can result in severe injuries because of the size and weight discrepancy between commercial trucks and a typical car.
 The most common causes of semi-truck accidents are:

 - Fatigue: Truck drivers often work long hours.
 While some laws and regulations require drivers to take breaks and not drive more than a set number of hours within a specific timeframe, some drivers and companies ignore these laws, which can result in accidents.